Tutorial

 5

-Here, we see that both a & b show the same output but their data types are different.
-The variable a is of string data type and b is integer data type.
+Here, we see that both variables a & b show the same output but their data types are different.
+The variable a is of string data type and b is an integer data type.
 We convert the string data to integer data using the int() function inside the variable b.

 Arithmetic Operations Using Type Conversion in Python